bayashi-831/fleamarket_sample_76a/README.md

 - has_many :comments, dependent: :destroy
 - has_many :favorites, dependent: :destroy
 - has_many :images, dependent: :destroy
-- has_many :brands, dependent: :destroy
+- belongs_to :brand, dependent: :destroy
-- has_many :genres, dependent: :destroy
+- belongs_to :genre, dependent: :destroy
 - has_many :reviews, dependent: :destroy